 - Dr. Daniel Koleske (SNL) – MOVPE growth of c-plane InGaN films and InGaN/GaN LEDs.

 - Dr. Normand Modine (SNL/CINT) – Advanced density function theory calculations.

 - Prof. James Speck and Kathryn Kelchner (Ph.
 D. student) (UCSB) – MOVPE growth of m-plane (In)GaN films and LEDs.

-This Research Challenge brings together expertise and capabilities at SNL (particularly the powerful and rapidly evolving technique of deep-level optical spectroscopy), CINT (transition-state-surface mapping through density functional calculations), and the CEEM EFRC at UCSB (synthesis of heterostructures with novel orientations and defect distributions).
+This research challenge brings together expertise and capabilities at Sandia (particularly the powerful and rapidly evolving technique of deep-level optical spectroscopy), CINT (transition-state-surface mapping through density functional calculations), and the CEEM EFRC at UCSB (synthesis of heterostructures with novel orientations and defect distributions).
 In addition, we are studying questions that intersect other parts of our EFRC, including the implications of defect-induced recombination on efficiency droop (Research Challenge 3), and point defect distributions and their influence on nanowire properties (Research Challenge 1).

 Research Challenge Publications

 - Armstrong, Andrew; Henry, Tania A.; Koleske, Daniel D.; Crawford, Mary H.; Westlake, Karl R.; and Lee, Stephen R. Dependence of radiative efficiency and deep level defect incorporation on threading dislocation density for InGaN/GaN light emitting diodes, Applied Physics Letters, 101, 162102 (2012).
 [10.1063/1.4759003]